mwcproject/mwc-node/doc/roadmap.md

 # To be done
 If you want to help please contact us in discord.
-- Grin rebase.
-December 2020
-- Atomic swaps for more coins.
-January 2020
+- Atomic swaps for more coins (LTC, ZCash, Dash, Doge).
+March 2020
-- Mobile node.
-March 2021
+- Decentralized exchange.
+May 2021
 - Mobile wallet.
-March 2021
+April 2021
 - Non-interactive transaction scheme (NIT).
 2021
-- Decentralized exchange.
-2021
+- Alternative node implementation.
+We can port Grin++ and have simplified node that validate concensus only.
+Summer 2021
+- Mobile node.
 - Multisig.
 - Minimize transactions traceability.
 - Hardware wallets.
 Requires hardware manufacturer support.